(KMC) Kangaroo Mother Care Benefits and Guide

 Finally...
 Going Home

-Once your baby is healthy, gaining weight (at least 20g per day), is able to breast or cup feed well and you are confident to manage your baby on your own, you can finally go home.
+Once your baby is healthy, gaining weight (at least 20g per day), can breastfeed or cup feed well, and you are confident to manage your baby on your own, you can finally go home.

 Usually, you will leave the hospital with your baby in the kangaroo position and continue the practice at home for as long as you and your baby desire.

-For premature and low birth weight babies, this very well may mean that you are able to join your family sooner than with traditional medical care.
+For premature and low birth weight babies, this may mean that you can join your family sooner than with traditional medical care.

-Be sure to have regular follow up visits with your health care professional to make sure that your baby is gaining weight, growing and thriving as expected.
+Be sure to have regular follow-up visits with your healthcare professional to ensure that your baby is gaining weight, growing, and thriving as expected.